tjn2124/Poker/Texas HoldEm Poker/readMe.txt

 doesn't place a bet, the bankroll only adjusts based on their starting balance and the odds of the hand that they got.

-I used the instance variable HandLength in order to extract the length of the testHand arguments class wide, so that if HandLength is equal to zero then the loop in the play() method would execute an interactive game.
+The instance variable HandLength extracts the length of the testHand arguments class wide, so that if HandLength is equal to zero then the loop in the play() method would execute an interactive game.
 The command line prompts the user to enter a bet which then adjusts the bankroll from the player class.
 If the user